efokschaner/draft-fokschaner-htjp/draft-fokschaner-htjp.md

 # Acknowledgements
 {: numbered="no"}
-The author wishes to thank everyone who made the effort to feign amusement on his sharing of this protocol with them.
-The author also wishes to thank anyone who has ever built a tool or a technology to make people ask "Why?".
+The author wishes to thank anyone who has ever built a tool or a technology that made people ask "Why?".